pinkfluid/Kconfiglib/README.rst

 For backwards compatibility, environment variables can be referenced both as ``$(FOO)`` (the new syntax) and as ``$FOO`` (the old syntax).
-Support for the old syntax might be removed in the future (the major version would be increased as the same time).
+Support for the old syntax might be removed in the future (the major version would be increased at the same time).
 Using the old syntax with an undefined environment variable keeps the string as is.

 Installation